 When people living in care homes have lunch or go out for a meal or a drink, what do the staff do?
-Can they eat with the person, or just help them?
-If the staff eat, who pays for the food?
-Are they on duty?
-Some care providers pay for the staff member’s coffee, glass of Coke or meal.
-So what is right?
+Can staff and residents eat together, and what would be the benefits?

 In the care home

 Demonstrating appropriate mealtime behaviour and helping another person to eat are deeply nurturing activities, reminiscent of the intimacy of family life.
-In addition, sharing food is an ancient bonding ritual that strengthens community and reduces unwanted divisions between people.
+Sharing food is an ancient bonding ritual that strengthens community and reduces unwarranted divisions between people.
 When staff share these activities with residents, social hierarchies are disolved and human connections form.
-For an example, see this description of shared therapeutic meals at Huntercombe.
-Similarly, in a nursing home in Sweden ‘staff were obliged to sit down and eat with residents as a way to create a more homelike atmosphere.’
+Eating together creates a homelike atmosphere and is a natural thing to do when guests arrive to celebrate birthdays and festivals.

 In the community

 Residents, even those protected by the Deprivation of Liberty safeguards or otherwise detained, still have a right to participate in life in the community, according to the Universal Declaration of Human Rights.
 One way to participate in the life of the community is to enjoy cafes, pubs and restaurants.

 When residents go out, they deserve the best possible chance of blending into the community, rather than standing out.
 When staff eat with residents, they blend in much more effectively and are in just the right place to teach social and life skills.
 In addition, they can reassure uncertain eaters, experiment with unfamiliar dishes and facilitate residents’ engagement with other citizens, combating isolation and loneliness.